vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

-As best as I can make out, Open Philanthropy has not significantly changed its thinking on the importance of the issue or its neglectedness (with the exception of refugee migration where it has updated toward that area being more negleceted).
+As best as I can make out, Open Philanthropy has not significantly changed its thinking on the importance of the issue or its neglectedness (with the exception of refugee migration where it has updated toward that area being more neglected).
 Rather, the biggest updates have been around tractability (where there was initially a lot of uncertainty).
 To break that down further, this is talking about the tractability of what Open Philanthropy and its grantees can